-If you are a business that is ready to explore flexible payment solutions, learning more about virtual terminals and their many benefits can significantly increase your earning potential.
+If you own a business it’s time to explore flexible payment solutions.
+Learning more about virtual terminals and their many benefits can significantly increase your earning potential.

 Virtual Terminal Versus Physical Terminal